LoginRadius/python-sdk/README.md

 ```
  from LoginRadius import LoginRadius as LR
 ```
 When you initialize your application, you will need to set your API Key and Secret.
-This can be found in your [here](https://www.loginradius.com/docs/api/v2/admin-console/platform-security/api-key-and-secret).
+This information can be found in your LoginRadius account as described [here](https://www.loginradius.com/docs/api/v2/admin-console/platform-security/api-key-and-secret).

 When your Python application initializes, set your API Key and Secret